 The hostProperties property sets to

-false the following parameters, these could be used to allow access to shared information and can be used to elevate privileges.
+false the following parameters, which could be used to allow access to shared information and elevate privileges:

 - hostPID: controls whether containers can share host process namespaces;

 - hostIPC: enables to read the shared memory between processes that communicate with IPC mechanisms;

 - hostNetwork: controls whether containers can use the host network and allows to bypass network policies.